-New homes in Salisbury
+New Homes in Salisbury

 If you want to live in a South West spot with plenty of charm and history, new homes in Salisbury could be perfect for you.
 This Wiltshire cathedral city is only a 45-minute drive from south coast hotspots Southampton and Bournemouth, while it’s a similar journey to Winchester with Swindon and Bath a little further afield.